Skip to content

 Remote GUI Desktop

 The ability to use a remote desktop is essential for some machine learning tasks, such as OpenAI Gym, and for quickly inspecting generated videos or images.
 However, setting up a remote desktop on the CSE shared servers often requires elevated permissions and can interfere with other services due to a lack of network isolation.
-Using a remote desktop on Nautilus can also result in high latency if the assigned server is far away, and requires manual creation of a pod with a limited lifespan.
+Using a remote desktop on Nautilus can also result in high latency if the assigned server is far away, and it requires manual creation of a pod with a limited lifespan.

 Network Access